edipdemirbilek/SubjectiveAssesmentVideoPlayer/README.md

 vlc.py: This is the original VLC Python binding.
 There might be a newer version at from https://wiki.videolan.org/python_bindings.

+This player is used in [1, 2] and the technical implementation is explained in [3].

 [1] Demirbilek, Edip, and Jean-Charles Grégoire.
 “The INRS Audiovisual Quality Dataset."
 2016 ACM Multimedia Conference.

 [2] Edip Demirbilek and Jean-Charles Grégoire.
+Towards reduced reference parametric models for estimating audiovisual quality in multimedia services.
+IEEE International Conference on Communications (ICC), 2016, IEEE.

+[3] Edip Demirbilek and Jean-Charles Grégoire.
 Multimedia communication quality assessment testbeds. arXiv preprint arXiv:1609.06612, (2016).